MohammadAmmargk8497/Differential_ViT/README.md

 -   `DiffAttention.py`: Contains the core implementation of the `MultiheadDiffAttn` module.
 This is the heart of the novel mechanism.
 -   `ViT.py`: Defines the `VisionTransformer` architecture, integrating `MultiheadDiffAttn` into the encoder blocks.
--   `DataLoader.py`: A utility for loading image datasets.
+-   `DataLoader.py`: Utility for loading image datasets.
--   `ViT_train.py`: A script for training the model on a single GPU.
+-   `ViT_train.py`: Script for training the model on a single GPU.
--   `ViT_Train_Dist.py`: A script for distributed training across multiple GPUs.
+-   `ViT_Train_Dist.py`: Script for distributed training across multiple GPUs.

 ## How to Use